Dashron/Roads/README.md

 	    }
 	});
 	```
+**note:** Resource methods are not required.
+If you exclude the methods list, the router will still search through all sub-resources.

 3. Each [resource method](#resource-method) from step #2 should return your response.
-If you return a promise, it will be resolved, and the response/errors will be handled appropriately.
+If you return a promise it will be resolved and the response/errors will be handled appropriately.
 If you do not return (or your promise does not resolve) a [response](#roadsresponse) object it will be automatically wrapped in a response object.

 	```node
 	var resource = new roads.Resource({